i-am-me0-0/Minecraft-Code-Creations/README.md

 This section features custom datapacks that add new features or modify gameplay mechanics.
 Datapacks are a great way to add more depth and fun to your Minecraft experience.

 - **[Rupees Economy]**: This datapack works best with the recourcepack.
 This adds Rupees into Minecraft.
 These can be a viable way to add a survival friendly economy system to Minecraft.
 (This Does not yet work on 1.21)
-- **[Enchant Trigger]**: This datapack give the players a different way to enchant items. to enchant a sword with sharpness for example, simply craft a token, hold the sword in your hand, then type: **/trigger _gui** and then select sharpness in the menu that appears.
-It's that easy, everytime it's clicked it adds 1 level to it (until max).
+- **[Enchant Trigger]**: This datapack gives players a different way to enchant items. to enchant a sword with sharpness for example, simply craft a token, hold the sword in your hand, then type: **/trigger _gui** and then select sharpness in the menu that appears.
+It's that easy, every time it's clicked it adds 1 level to it (until max).
 It does **not** provide enchantments for **free**.

 ## Installation